Joey Wendle Player Props: Marlins vs. Angels

 Joey Wendle At The Plate

-- Wendle has two doubles, two triples and four walks while batting .160.
+- Wendle is batting .160 with two doubles, two triples and five walks.

-- In eight of 17 games this year, Wendle got a hit, but only one each time.

-- He has not hit a long ball in his 17 games this season.

-- Wendle has driven in a run in four games this season (23.5%), including one multiple-RBI game.
+- Wendle has gotten a hit in eight of 18 games this year, but he has zero multi-hit games.

+- In four games this year, Wendle has picked up an RBI, with more than one RBI once.

-- He has scored in three of 17 games so far this year.
+- He has scored in three games this season (16.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.